-Yesterday afternoon it was Arnie.
+Yesterday afternoon it was Arnie at The Running Y Ranch.
 Today it was Jack’s turn to try and wow me with his Oregon masterpiece…

 Pronghorn (Nicklaus Course) • Bend, OR • 6/30/13